-Please give a brief overview of the structure and funding of the national healthcare system.
+2. Please give a brief overview of the structure and funding of the national healthcare system.

-The Austrian healthcare system is not financed through tax revenue but through a mandatory public insurance system funded by contributions from all employers, employees and self-employed people.
+The healthcare system is not financed through tax revenue but through a mandatory public insurance system funded by contributions from all employers, employees and self-employed people.
 Certain individuals are exempt from contributing, including:

-- Persons earning EUR349.01 (about US\$499) or less per month. - Persons carrying out a business (including farmers) that generates income below a certain level. - Certain self-employed persons whose professional organisations opt out of the mandatory insurance system (such as lawyers).
+- Persons earning EUR366,33 or less per month (as at 1 November 2010, US\$1 was about EUR0.7). - Persons carrying out a business (including farmers) that generate income below a certain level. - Certain self-employed persons whose professional organisations opt out of the mandatory insurance system (such as lawyers).

 Individuals covered by the mandatory system are allocated to various funds according to their profession.
-The largest funds governing people employed in the private sector are the nine independent regional health insurance funds (Gebietskrankenkassen).
+The largest funds regulating private sector employees are the nine independent regional health insurance funds (Gebietskrankenkassen).
 Separate health insurance funds exist for, among others, self-employed people and public servants.
-All funds are members of the Main Association of Austrian Social Insurance Institutions (Hauptverband der österreichischen Sozialversicherungsträger) (Association).
+All public funds are members of the Main Association of Austrian Social Insurance Institutions (Hauptverband der österreichischen Sozialversicherungsträger) (Association).

 Public health insurance funds provide a wide range of benefits.
-Financial cover is provided, for example, for illness or for self-employed women when giving birth.
-In general, the insured person does not directly have to pay for medical services.
-However, certain co-payments are imposed, such as for obtaining a medicinal product, the so-called "prescription fee" of about EUR5 (about US\$7.15).
-In January 2008 a cap was introduced, so that no person will pay more then 2% of his net income for the prescription fee.
+Financial cover is provided, for example, for illness or for selfemployed women when giving birth.
+The insured person does not generally directly pay for medical services.
+However, certain copayments are imposed, such as for obtaining a medicinal product (prescription fee of about EUR5, but no individual pays more than 2% of his net income for the prescription fee.
+It is unnecessary to specifically apply for this exemption.

-Since 2005, only persons with an e-card are entitled to receive medical services paid for by social institutions.
-Each insured person must pay EUR10 (about US\$14.30) per year for the e-card.
+Since 2005, only persons with an e-card can receive medical services paid for by social institutions.
+Each insured person must pay EUR10 per year for the e-card.

-Individuals who are not governed by the mandatory health insurance system can choose between:
+Individuals who are not regulated by the mandatory health insurance system can choose between:

-- Insurance provided by the national health system itself. - Private coverage.
+- Insurance provided by the national health system. - Private coverage.

-The private system is based on a cost-reimbursement principle (that is, insured persons must pay in advance for their medical treatment and are reimbursed afterwards).
+The private system is based on a cost-reimbursement principle (that is, insured persons pay in advance for their medical treatment and are reimbursed afterwards).